lijingyao20010602/Re-parameterization-in-Semantic-Segmentation/README.md

   "use_synch_bn": true,     // Using Synchronized batchnorm (for multi-GPU usage)

     "arch": {
         "type": "PSPNet",   // name of model architecture to train "args": {
             "backbone": "resnet50",     // encoder type type
-            "freeze_bn": false,         // When fine tuning the model this can be used "freeze_backbone": false    // In this case only the decoder is trained }
+            "freeze_bn": false,         // When fine tuning the model this can be used "freeze_backbone": false,   // In this case only the decoder is trained "repconv": "repvgg"         // selecting the Repconv
+        }
     },